Quantum Systems

 Arguments

-• H::Function: Hamiltonian function with signature (u, t) -> H(u, t) where u is the control vector and t is time
+• H::Function: Hamiltonian function with signature (u, t) -> H(u, t) where:

 • drive_bounds::DriveBounds: Drive amplitude bounds for each control.
 Can be: